 Without delving into the controversial dates surrounding these events, it is generally agreed by scholars that Abraham existed in the Middle Bronze Age, more specifically around 2000 B.C., though exact dates vary.
 His migration patterns match those of the time period, a possible result of instability in and around Ur in southern Mesopotamia, also in accordance with a historical context from around 2000 B.C.
 Ancient Jerusalem would have been an occupied site during this time period as well.

 Perhaps the most astonishing discovery was a treasure trove of over 1,500 clay tablets.
 These tablets were written in a form of cuneiform pictographs, credited to a language that is best characterized as belonging to the same northwest Semitic tongues as Hebrew.
 It has even been suggested that this language at Ebla may even be the ancestor of Hebrew.
-Regardless, these tablets provided a wealth of new information on the epoch in question.
+Regardless, these tablets provided a wealth of new information.

 The Ebla tablets make mention of cities such as Jerusalem, Hazor, Lachish, Megiddo, and Acco.
 Also, personal names such as Esau, Ishmael, David, Saul and Israel appear in these texts.
 None of these names, however, have shown links to their Biblical counterparts.
 They do attest to the commonplace use of such titles and names in the culture of the day, however, and would seem to corroborate the other evidence suggesting Jerusalem's antiquity.